 - Herbivores: Similipal harbours the largest population of elephants (Elephas maximus) in Odisha.

-- Indian Bison (Bos gaurus) is found in few localised pockets in herds.
+- Indian bison (Bos gaurus) is found in a few localised pockets in herds.

 - The major deer species found in Similipal are Sambar (Cervus unicolour), Chital (Axis axis), Barking deer (Muntiacus muntjac) and Mouse deer (Moschiola meminna).

-- Carnivores: The major carnivores include tigers and Leopard.
-Others are Leopard cat, Fishing Cat, Jungle Cat, Wolf, Jackal and Hyaena.
+- Carnivores: The major carnivores include tigers and leopards.
+Others are the Leopard cat, Fishing cat, Jungle Cat, Wolf, Jackal, and Hyaena.

-- Other mammalian species of Similipal Similipal biosphere reserve include Ratel, Civet, Giant Squirrel, Flying squirrel, Mongoose, Pangolin, Hare, Langur and Rhesus Macaque.
+- Other mammalian species of the Similipal biosphere reserve include Ratel, Civet, Giant Squirrel, Flying Squirrel, Mongoose, Pangolin, Hare, Langur, and Rhesus Macaques.